eskema/alphaama/README.md

 - alphaama doesn't do much on it's own, it takes commands given by the user and executes them
 - it has a single input field for interaction like a Command Line Interface (CLI) wrapped in a Graphical User Interface (GUI) that can be interacted with
 - commands are given by prefixing the input with a value (default is ".aa")
-- if no command prefix is found at the start of the input it is interpreted as a kind:1 draft (if logged in)
+- if no command prefix is found at the start of the input a kind:1 draft is created (if logged in)
-- displays all event kinds using a threaded generic event view
+- can display all event kinds using a threaded generic event view
-- can be used to create any event type (raw JSON) and autofills the missing required fields
+- can be used to create any event type and autofills the missing required fields (raw JSON)

 — OPTIONS